-PREVALENCE OF THE EIGHT F’S OF GALL BLADDER DISEASE IN THE PATIENTS PRESENTING AT A PRIVATE HOSPITAL IN SIALKOT PAKISTAN.
+PREVALENCE OF THE SEVEN F’S OF GALL BLADDER DISEASE IN THE PATIENTS PRESENTING AT A PRIVATE HOSPITAL IN SIALKOT PAKISTAN.

 DOI: